ivan-lednev/obsidian-automatic-changelog/README.md

 The plugin renders Markdown code blocks with the `show-diff` language tag.

-In the simplest use case, an empty code block will show unstaged changes:
+An empty code block will show a diff between today and yesterday:

 <pre>
 ```show-diff